notqmail/notqmail.org/Designs.md

 Do `qmail-remote`'s DNS-lookup routines support v6 transport and/or responses?
 If not, now's the time to switch to a djbdns-derived or -inspired DNS API that supports both.

-We can merge again here, and if we haven't already done so, then it's definitively time to move `qmail-newremote` to `qmail-remote`.
+We can merge again here, and if we haven’t already done so, can again consider moving `qmail-newremote` to `qmail-remote`.